 The Natal Organisation of Women (NOW), 1983

-The Natal Organisation of Women was formed in December 1983 as one of the affiliates of the UDF.
+The Natal Organisation of Women (NOW) was formed in December 1983 as one of the affiliates of the UDF.
 From as early as 1980 women from Durban had been coming together on an annual basis to commemorate August 9th.
 The organisers of those events discussed the need for an ongoing programme that would unite women and deal with women's issues.
-In December 1983 NOW was formed.
-The first president was Pumzile Mlambo (later to become South Africa's first female deputy president) while Hersheela Narsee was secretary.
+The first president of NOW was Pumzile Mlambo (later to become South Africa's first female deputy president) while Hersheela Narsee was secretary.
 The following year Nozizwe Madlala took over as president and Victoria Mxenge was elected as secretary.

 The main aim of NOW was to fight for the upliftment of women and therefore a constitution that would safeguard women's rights was formulated.
 Women were trained and encouraged to take up leadership positions in various fields.
 NOW also campaigned for better housing at rates that were affordable, and was concerned with pass laws, the lack of proper maternity benefits and child-care.
 The establishment of NOW was a major factor in the increased role of women in political and civic organisations and in the establishment of the rights of women in the struggle and all spheres of society.

 With the declaration of the 1986 State of Emergency, and the mass detentions and restrictions on the UDF that followed, NOW activists found themselves filling the leadership vacuum in Natal and spearheaded a number of UDF campaigns that the UDF itself could not carry out.
 It helped the victims by providing shelter, food and moral support.
 The organisation was disbanded in 1990.